-In planning and performing our audit, we considered the Williamsburg - James City County Public Schools' internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Williamsburg - James City County Public Schools' internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Williamsburg -James City County Public Schools' internal control over financial reporting.
+Management of the Williamsburg - James City County Public Schools is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit, we considered Williamsburg - James City County Public Schools' internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Williamsburg - James City County Public Schools' internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the Williamsburg - James City County Public Schools' internal control over financial reporting.